lsfarm/blynkTimerTesting/README.md

 int myTimer1 = timerNA;
 ```
 by doing this you avoid setting the timer pointer to it's default state which points to timerID slot 0.
 I used to setup timers like this:
-int myTimer1; //this will forever cause headaches because this points to timer 0. and the first time in your loop that you call timer.deleteTimer(myTimer8); you won't be deleting timer 8, you'll be deleting the timer in slot 0, which is most likely the first timer.setInterval in setup() that probably does something Blynky!
+int myTimer1; //this will forever cause headaches because this points to timer 0. and if you call timer.deleteTimer(myTimer8); in loop before any timer.setTimer(); you won't be deleting timer 8, you'll be deleting the timer in slot 0, which is most likely the first timer.setInterval in setup() that probably does something Blynky!

 Than if you ever create a new timer in the loop make sure it's not already created with this:
 ```javascrpit